kubeshop/testkube-docs/docs/articles/test-workflows-test-suites.md

       - name: distributed-k6-workflow-smoke-artifacts
 ```

-That can be part executed from another workflow
+That can be executed from another workflow
 ```yaml
 kind: TestWorkflow
 apiVersion: testworkflows.testkube.io/v1